 If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 28.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.

-4. Select Management > Configuration > Wireless > Advanced > Broadcast Enhancements.
+4. Select Management > Configuration > Wireless > Advanced > ARP Proxy.

-The Broadcast Enhancements page displays.
+The ARP Proxy page displays.

-- 5. Select one of the following radio buttons - Enable: The broadcast enhancements are enabled. - Disable: The broadcast enhancements are disabled.
-This is the default setting. - 6.
+- 5. Select one of the following radio buttons - Enable: The ARP proxy is enabled.
+This is the default setting. - Disable: The ARP proxy is disabled.
+Broadcast traffic on the radios might increase. - 6.
 Click the Apply button.